alexishachemi/zappy/README.md

 Also controlled through the network, is a Graphical user interface (`zappy_gui`), that communicate with the server using a special set of commands.

+### AI

+Our group made 2 AI instead of the required 1 to introduce multiple strategies:

+- Autonomous AI: More focused on itself with a peer-to-peer mentality (zappy_ai).
+- Hivemind AI: Uses a leadership system where one player manages the entire group (zappy_ai_hm).

+### GUI

+To display the game, we offer a multitude of graphical modes that uses 2 graphicals libraries:

+- SFML Graphics: Includes Tile information and 4 different themes.
+- Raylib Graphics: Includes Tile information, camera movement and 2 rendering modes (2D and Isometric).

 ### Dependencies

 - [CMake](https://cmake.org/)